Continual Adaptation of Vision Transformers for Federated Learning: Introduction

 \section{Introduction}

 Federated Learning (FL) is a privacy-preserving learning paradigm that enables learning a global model through communication with a distributed set of clients.
 These clients have exclusive access to private data, and collaborate with a central server to learn a shared task by communicating parameters such as model weights, gradients, or learning statistics.
-For example, the popular FedAvg~\cite{mcmahan2023communicationefficient} method works by iteratively aggregating client models by averaging model weights.
+For example, the popular FedAvg~\cite{mcmahan2023communicationefficient} method works by iteratively aggregating client models by averaging their model weights.
 Classical FL methods such as FedAvg have garnered significant attention due to the increasing demand for user privacy and the growth of edge computing.

 However, currently most federated learning methods focus on learning statically, that is across a fixed set of categories determined \textit{a-priori}.
 In non-federated works, on the other hand, there has been a great deal of progress on learning an increasing number of categories incrementally, referred to as \textit{continual} learning (and more specifically \textit{class-incremental learning}) ~\cite{hsu2018re,Ven:2019}.
-In addition to the problem of catastrophic forgetting, incremental learning breaks current assumptions in FL, namely that the data is Independent and Identically Distributed (IID), which has been shown to cause issues of model divergence~\cite{DBLP:journals/corr/abs-1806-00582, li2020convergence}.
+In addition to the problem of catastrophic forgetting, incremental learning introduces challenges to typical federated learning (FL) scenarios by inherently involving non-Independent and Identically Distributed (non-IID) data, which has been shown to cause issues of model divergence~\cite{https://doi.org/10.48550/arxiv.1806.00582, li2020convergence}.
 While \textit{heterogeneous federated learning}~\cite{li2020convergence} approaches have been developed, they do not support the \emph{dynamic data distributions} that occur in continual learning and the real-world.
-For example, such a setting has immense practical impact to applications such as healthcare, autonomous vehicles, and chat-bots.
+For example, such a setting has immense practical impact to applications such as healthcare, autonomous vehicles, and chat-bots \cite{article,9827020}.